Finding out more:

 Crickweb have a range of free educational games to play.
 Check out the Early Years section first, then look into the higher years if needed.
 You will need to download Flash Player to play the games.

 And if you like puzzles, why not have a go at making your own.
 You can easily make a wordsearch to challenge your friends with or to practise your spellings.
 If you choose 'text' or 'lowercase text', you can copy and paste it into a word document that you can email to your friends :-)

 For early writers, have a look at Clicker 8 - it is designed to support independent writing and you can use a word grid and/or add pictures to help.
-While schools are closed, access is free - you just need to register.
-There is a computer and a tablet version so you can choose which is right for you.
+You can sign up for a free trial to see if it something your student finds useful :-)